-From Kansky, K. J. The Structure of Transportation Networks, Department of Geography, Studies in Geography, Research Paper no. 84, University of Chicago, Chicago 1963 p.
-68 footways may be tenuous, the correlational trends listed above suggest models that might be applicable to archeological situations.
+From Kansky, K. J. The Structure of Transportation Networks, Department of Geography, Studies in Geography, Research Paper no. 84, University of Chicago, Chicago 1863 p.
+68

 Contemporary utilizations of parts of Kansky's and other models and measures also suggest archeological applications.
 William Garrison (1960), whose goal was examining shifts in location caused by the new concept and use of the Interstate Highway System in the United States, cites the usefulness of a measure of "Degree of Connectivity,"